rohandaxini/questions-to-interviewer/README.md

 - What is the process of setting deadlines or timelines?
 - What is your bug escalation and reporting process?
 - How does the team manage production issues that happen outside normal business hours?
 (Thanks to [Sean McEvoy](https://www.linkedin.com/in/seanfmcevoy/) for this question.)
+- Do you have any knowledge sharing platform, especially community driven within different teams/company ?
+- Do you have a separate test automation team ?
+If yes, how do you make sure the test automation suite is up to date with ongoing functional releases to applications ?
+- For any new project, what is the process of deciding the technology stack ?
+Who all are involved in making the decision ?
+- Do you support open source contributions and technical conference participations for the employees ?

 ## Few more Tips and Tricks